saltzm/cgen/README.md

 })
 ```

 But what if we got even FANCIER!?
 We can pass in the body of the test as a function.
+I'm not even arguing that this is the best way to do anything, but it's so plastic and fun it makes me happy to play with:
 ```c
 var defineIntArrayTest(size, initVal, testBody) {
 .  @{setUpIntArrayTest(size, initVal)}